-TOLERANCE

-the maximum closed orbit error, for all six orbit components, that can be tolerated during the closed orbit search.
+- TOLERANCE the maximum closed orbit error, for all six orbit components, that can be tolerated during the closed orbit search.
 The value given in the TWISS command is only valid for the current calculation; the COGUESS command allows to change the default value for all subsequent closed orbit search calculations.

-(Default: 1.e-6)

-FILE

-causes MAD-X to write a TFS Twiss table to the file specified.
-(Default: "twiss") The columns of the table can be selected using the SELECT command with the FLAG=twiss attribute.

-TABLE

-the name of the table where linear lattice functions as well as chromatic functions are stored.
-(Default: "twiss")

-Note: If the TABLE option is given the selection of column names via the SELECT command is ignored.
-Hence if both TABLE and FILE options are given, the table written to file is the full twiss table, containing all elements as rows and all known Twiss parameters as columns.
+(Default: 1.e-6) - FILEcauses MAD-X to write a TFS Twiss table to the file specified.
+(Default: "twiss")The columns of the table can be selected using the SELECT command with theFLAG=twiss attribute. - TABLEthe name of the table where linear lattice functions as well as chromatic functions are stored.
+(Default: "twiss")Note:If the TABLE option is given the selection of column names via the SELECT command is ignored.
+Hence if both TABLE and FILE options are given, the table written to file is the full twiss table, containing all elements as rows and all known Twiss parameters as columns. - NOTABLE logical flag to prevent the creation of the internal twiss table.

-NOTABLE

-logical flag to prevent the creation of the internal twiss table.
 Consequently, no output file is created either.
-(Default: false)

-R.MATR.TX

-If this flag is used the the one-turn map at the location of every element is calculated and prepared for storage in the twiss table.
-Using the SELECT command and using the column RE, RE11 ...RE16 ...RE61 ...RE66 these components will be added to the twiss table, i.e. with "COLUMN, RE" and "COLUMN, REij" one gets all or the component "ij" respectively.
+(Default: false) - RMATRIX If this flag is used the the one-turn map at the location of every element is calculated and prepared for storage in the twiss table.
+Using the SELECT command and using the column RE, RE11 ...
+RE16 ...
+RE61 ...
+RE66 these components will be added to the twiss table, i.e. with "COLUMN, RE" and "COLUMN, REij" one gets all or the component "ij" respectively. - SECTORMAP a logical flag to initiate the calculation of a sector map.
+Default the Rij contains feed-down from higher order maps.
+In order to turn it off use the flag SECTORPURE. - SECTORACC a logical flag to save composition of maps instead of individual maps of a sector map.

-SECTORMAP

-a logical flag to initiate the calculation of a sector map.

-SECTORACC

-a logical flag to save composition of maps instead of individual maps of a sector map.
+SECTORPURE a logical flag to save the transfer map Rij without effects from higher order map (Tijk).
+This option should be used to get it in the correct format for TRAIN.

 SECTORTABLE the name of the table containing the SECTORMAP values.
-The elements (lines) and parameters (columns) of the table can be tailored using the SELECT command as specified in SECTORMAP the name of the file to which the SECTORMAP is written.
-The format of the output can be adjusted as specified in SECTORMAP (Default: "sectormap")
+The elements (lines) and parameters (columns) of the table can be tailored using the SELECT command as specified in SECTORMAP (Default: sectortable)